juusokasperi/op-cloud-assignment/README.md

 - **100% Infrastructure as Code**: All AWS resources are defined in TS using the AWS CDK.
 - **Full-Stack Serverless**: Architecture is fully serverless.
 It uses S3, CloudFront, Lambda and API Gateway.
 - **Containerized Backend**: The backend is containerized using Docker and runs as a Lambda function.
-- **One-line Deployment**: A single `npm run deploy` command builds the frontend, installs all dependencies, builds the backend Docker image, and deploys the stack.
+- **One-line Deployment**: A single `npm run deploy` command builds the frontend, installs all dependencies, tests the infrastructure, builds the backend Docker image, and deploys the entire stack.
 - **Dynamic API configuration**: The CDK stack automatically injects the API Gateway's URL into a `config.json` file deployed with the frontend.
 The React app reads this config at runtime, so no manual configuration is needed.
 - **Automated Security**: The backend's CORS policy is automatically configured at deployment.
 CDK passes CloudFront URL to the Lambda function as an environment variable, which the Fastify app uses to only allow requests from the deployed frontend.